OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 ```

 The V1 contract is an upgrade for the V0 contract, so let's see how we can
-use the ZeppelinOS library to apply this upgrade.
+use the OpenZeppelin SDK library to apply this upgrade.
 For this, we need to
 compile the contracts:

 ## Compiling the contracts